 School of Nursing Resources

 The School of Nursing is housed on the second and third floors of Ramstad Hall.
-The School of Nursing administrative offices, including separate offices for administrators and office space for support staff, is located in a suite on the second floor.
-Continuing Nursing Education (CNE) is also located on the second floor, with ample office space and nearby classroom.
-Classrooms and conference rooms are also located on the second floor, with faculty offices and student learning facilities on the third floor.
+Classrooms and conference rooms are located on the second floor as well, with faculty offices, student learning facilities, and Continuing Nursing Education (CNE) located on the third floor.

 Current undergraduate and graduate nursing students can find more information, downloadable forms, and other pertinent information on the Application page of this website.
 Students can stop by or contact the School of Nursing main office (253-535-7672) to drop off materials or ask questions during normal office hours: Monday through Friday from 7:30 am to 4:30 pm.

 All nursing majors are assigned an academic advisor from the nursing faculty upon admission to the School of Nursing.
 Students are expected to confer with their advisor each semester to review progress and discuss concerns.
 Advisors are available to provide information and assistance during posted office hours or by special appointment.
 Students are expected to respond to the advisor’s request for conferences.
 If a student wishes to change their faculty advisor, they must complete and submit a change of advisor form, available in the School of Nursing main office.

 The School of Nursing labs include the nursing skills lab, health assessment lab, computer lab and simulation lab.

 For skills which are assigned in specific courses, students are scheduled for specific laboratory times.
 ‘Open’ laboratory times are also available for individual practice and study.
 Skill acquisition requires hands-on practice and students are expected to use these times to achieve skill competency.
 Course syllabi indicate available learning modules to assist students in their learning.